TOD streaming platform teams up with Careem’s food delivery service this Ramadan

 Careem has teamed up with TOD during Ramadan to offer their customers both food and entertainment.

 The Holy Month of Ramadan is a time of reflection and calm, so locals and expats alike will find themselves with a little down-time to spend with family and friends.
-Food and entertainment go together and the new collaboration between TOD and Careem allows viewers to access more than 10,000 hours of premium entertainment content including blockbuster Hollywood movies, captivating Turkish series, TOD originals and much more while enjoying delicious food anytime, anywhere.
+Food and entertainment go hand-in-hand and the new collaboration between TOD and Careem allows viewers to access blockbuster Hollywood movies, captivating Turkish series, TOD originals and much more while enjoying delicious food anytime, anywhere.

 The partnership between TOD and Careem will see a number of further promotions and collaborations announced throughout the year.